JoliviaN4/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 <p>
 Step-by-step

-1. Return to the Virtual machines page.
+1. Return to the Virtual machines page
-2. Verify that dc-1 and Client-1 appeared in the list.
+2. Verify that dc-1 and Client-1 appeared in the list
-3. Confirm both virtual machines showed a Running status.
+3. Confirm both virtual machines shows a Running status

 Explanation:
- This confirmed that both systems were deployed successfully and were ready for configuration and testing.
+ This confirms that both systems were deployed successfully and were ready for configuration and testing.

 <h2>Connect to dc-1 with Remote Desktop</h2>
 <br />